 On this page

-International trade involves quite a few documents.
+International trade involves, amongst other things, documents of origin.
+You can get these documents of origin at the Netherlands Chamber of Commerce.
 Which documents are needed, depends on factors like product, destination country, and chosen means of transport.
-Several parties might require these documents, f.i. the customs office, governmental bodies in the destination country, the bank, or the buyer.
+Several parties may ask for these documents, f.i. the customs office, governmental bodies in the destination country, the bank, or the buyer.

 Documents of originThe EU Market Access Database offers information on which documents you need per country.
 View the document overview for more information on these documents.
 The Chamber of Commerce can provide you with the following export documents (all in Dutch) at a charge: